AhmedSafwat1/task-Code-igniter-application/README.md

 ## Installation & updates

 git clone
+rename .env_copy to .env and set cofig for database in it
 create database 'category'
 change in Database file in config folder
 - default attribute
     * username => set user name for database
     * password => set password for database
-- or rename .env_copy to .env and set cofig for database in it
+- or change in config database in .env which rename from .env_copy

 ## Setup
 in direct of project run  composer install
 - php spark migrate
-- php spark db:seed
+- php spark db:seed CategorySeeder
 - php spark serve
 - open http://127.0.0.1:8080/category
 - to go task click the button Task